moscatena/Seasonal-Flu-Vaccine-Prediction/README.md

 ![graph2](./Images/Permutation_Importances.png)

 * Below is the Confusion Matrix of our most successful model, the tuned Gradient Boosting Classifier.
-With it we achieved a Precision of 0.7834 with an Accuracy of 0.7856.
+With it we achieved a Precision of around 79% with an Accuracy of around 75%.

 ![graph3](./Images/GBC_cm.JPG)